 Each day there seems to be a new type of patient community popping up.

-The next few blog posts will include interviews from entrepreneurs using new digital tools- including Big Data, open source and social networking-to leverage the power of patients to help bring us all more personalized healthcare.
+Additionally, the next few blog posts will include interviews from entrepreneurs using new digital tools including Big Data, open source and social networking.
+These tools help leverage the power of patients to help bring us all more personalized healthcare.

 Next, we will look at the work of advocacy groups.
-Examples will include The Rare Genomics Institute, The American Autoimmune Related Diseases Association, The Multiple Myeloma Foundation and the Celiac Disease Foundation.
+Organizations include The Rare Genomics Institute and The American Autoimmune Related Diseases Association.
+For more examples, you can look at The Multiple Myeloma Foundation and the Celiac Disease Foundation.

-Do you think that patient communities will be able to create global knowledge sharing networks that can begin to create earlier conservative intervention for those who suffer from autoimmune disease?
+Do you think that patient communities can create global knowledge networks that lead to earlier conservative intervention for autoimmune communities?